sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 reliability analysis in jamovi:

--  Select ``Factor`` → ``Reliability Analysis`` from the ``Analyses`` tab in jamovi to open the analysis panel where you can determine the settings for the reliability analysis (:numref:`fig-rel1`).
+-  Select ``Factor`` → ``Reliability Analysis`` from the ``Analyses`` tab in jamovi to open the options panel where you can determine the settings for the reliability analysis (:numref:`fig-rel1`).

 -  Select the 5 ``A``-variables and transfer them into the ``Items`` box.